GNOME/gtk-osx/README.md

 ## Customization ##

-Jhbuild has a hook that opens a special file ~/.jhbuildrc (the name and path can be overridden with the ```-f``` command-line parameter).
-Gtk-OSX provides a file intended to be installed as ~/.jhbuildrc that configures the build parameters according to the version of MacOS that you're running or that you intend to target, i.e. MACOS_DEPLOYMENT_TARGET.
-That file, jhbuildrc-gtk-osx, includes it's own hook to load a file named ~/.jhbuildrc-custom (not overrideable, sorry).
+Jhbuild has a hook that opens a special file `~/.jhbuildrc`  (the name and path can be overridden with the ```-f``` command-line parameter).
+Gtk-OSX provides a file intended to be installed as `~/.jhbuildrc` that configures the build parameters according to the version of MacOS that you're running or that you intend to target, i.e. `MACOS_DEPLOYMENT_TARGET`.
+That file, jhbuildrc-gtk-osx, includes it's own hook to load a file named `~/.jhbuildrc-custom` (not overrideable, sorry).
 This second rc file is for local customization, including the usual things contemplated by the jhbuild developers for the [configuration